 By studying online, you can fit the course around your working life.
 It can be completed over a period of two or three years.

 Our course is regularly reviewed by experts to make sure it's current and relevant to professionals working in a range of mental health and learning disability settings.

 As a qualified professional, our course will prepare you to take the next step in your career.
 Not only will you further your experience and expertise, you'll develop the confidence to mentor pre-registration students and gain a degree - often a prerequisite for managerial positions.

 Assessments are your chance to show that you've developed the skills and knowledge we set out to teach on each of our course modules.

 While studying the modules, you'll work on assignments.
 There'll be regular, constructive feedback from your course tutors to let you know how you're doing.
 We also offer tutorials throughout the course so that when it comes to doing your summative assessments, you're ready for them.

-We offer five modules on this course: you'll take the two core modules, as well as two of the optional modules.
+We offer six modules on this course: you'll take the two core modules, as well as two of the optional modules.